llvm/clangd-www/guides/include-cleaner.md

 - If X is an internal header that should not be included directly, add a comment `// IWYU pragma: private; include "Y.h"`.
 - Suppress the warning with `// IWYU pragma: keep`.
-- Suprress all warnings for `X.h` in your configuration.
+- Suppress all warnings for `X.h` in your configuration.

 **A header is marked unusued, but is needed by other headers I later include**